Bartholomew Roberts: Early life

 He was born John Roberts in 1682 in Casnewydd Bach, between Fishguard and Haverfordwest in Pembrokeshire, Wales.
 His father was most likely George Roberts.
 It is unclear why Roberts changed his name from John to Bartholomew, but pirates often adopted aliases.
 He may have chosen his first name after the well-known buccaneer Bartholomew Sharp.
 He was thought to have gone to sea when he was 13 in 1695, but there is no further record of him until 1718, when he was mate of a Barbados sloop.

 In 1719, Roberts was second mate on the slave ship Princess under Captain Abraham Plumb.
 In early June that year, the Princess was anchored at Anomabu (then spelled Annamaboa, which is situated along the Gold Coast of West Africa, present-day Ghana) when she was captured by pirates.
 The pirates were in two vessels, Royal Rover and Royal James, and were led by captain Howell Davis.
 Davis, like Roberts, was a Welshman, originally from Milford Haven in Pembrokeshire.
 Roberts and several other of the crew of the Princess were forced to join the pirates.

 Davis quickly discovered Roberts' abilities as a navigator and took to consulting him.
-He was also able to confide information to Roberts in the Welsh language, thereby keeping it hidden from the English and international crewmen.
 Roberts is said to have been reluctant to become a pirate at first, but quickly came to see the advantages of this new lifestyle and saw it as a great opportunity for him.
 Captain Charles Johnson reports him as saying:

 In an honest service there is thin commons, low wages, and hard labour.
 In this, plenty and satiety, pleasure and ease, liberty and power; and who would not balance creditor on this side, when all the hazard that is run for it, at worst is only a sour look or two at choking?
 No, a merry life and a short one shall be my motto.